 At three years of age, Alex could walk but not run.
 He only said one word.
 He did not feel pain, hot or cold, but he was overly sensitive to light touch, sounds, and tastes – getting dressed or taking a bath were excruciating for him.
 He was chronically ill with frequent respiratory infections, and he had digestive problems and many allergies.
-He slept poorly, and was prone to temper tantrums - more known autism signs.
+He slept poorly and was prone to temper tantrums.

-Within a few months of treatment Alex went from saying only word to saying all the colors and all the letters of the alphabet.
-He began to request things with speech and could count from 1 to 10.
-The repetitive movements and his hypersensitivity went away.
-The Nutrition Program that his mother implemented was important to stop the frequent illnesses that Alex had; he was now very healthy.
+Within a few months of treatment Alex went from saying only one word to saying all the colors and all the letters of the alphabet.
+He began to request things using his speech and could count from 1 to 10.
+The repetitive movements and his hypersensitivity disappeared.
+The nutrition program that his mother implemented was important to stop the frequent illnesses that Alex had; he was now very healthy.

 Alex adored reading

 Alex began reading very quickly; in fact, reading was great for his language development.
-He adored reading – it opened up a new world for him of learning.
+He adored reading – it opened a new world of learning for him.
 In this video, Alex shows off his new ability.

 Now Alex spoke in full sentences, was able to run, to ride his tricycle, read commercial books, and express his feelings

-Brachiation helped Alex to build a bigger chest and improved his respiration, manual competence, and convergence.
+Brachiation helped Alex to build a bigger chest and improved his respiration, his manual competence, his convergence and his language.

 Mother continued working hard with Alex at home, with added emphasis on his nutrition program.
 She found this to have a strong influence on Alex’s health as well as his behavior and speech development.

-In some areas now Alex is above his age level
+In some areas now Alex was above his age level